ak-2485/NumFuzz/artifact/README.md

 ## B. Building manually

 ### Requirements
-Building NumFuzz manually requires Dune >= 3.7.0 and Ocaml version 4.14.1 with a native compiler.
+Building NumFuzz manually requires Dune 3.14.0, Ocaml version 4.14.1 with a native compiler, and Menhir version 20220210.
 There are additional requirements for FPTaylor and Gappa.

 #### Installing FPTaylor